Does the Loch Ness Monster really exist?

 View above the Falls of Foyers - one of the best views along Loch Ness

-So we get up and continue to the waterfalls of Foyers.
+So we continue to the waterfalls of Foyers.
 The falls are below us in the steep hills that surround the lake.
-From the vantage point on the road we have a beautiful view of Loch Ness between huge trees down to the lake.
+From the vantage point on the road, we have a beautiful view of Loch Ness between huge trees down to the lake.
 The waterfalls, which in Gaelic are called Smoking Falls, plunge a good fifty yards into the depths.
-After heavy rains the sight is impressive.
-Then the spray of the cases extends to the upper vantage point.
-However strained we look through the trees to the lake, Nessie does not show us.
+After heavy rains, the sight is impressive.
+Then the spray of the falls extends to the upper vantage point.
+However strained, we look through the trees to the lake, Nessie does not appear.

-After lunch in Cameron's Tea Room let's first leave the lake shore.
+After lunch in Cameron's Tea Room we leave the lake shore.
 The next day, however, we take a taxi to Clansman Harbor.

 Hole